arangodb/arangodb/README.md

   durability or more performance
 - **Schema-free schemata** let you combine the space efficiency of MySQL with the performance power of NoSQL
-- Free **index choice**: use the correct index for your problem, be it a skip list or a full text search
+- Free **index choice**: use the correct index for your problem, be it a skiplist or a fulltext search
 - ArangoDB is **multi-threaded** - exploit the power of all your cores
 - It is **open source** (Apache License 2.0)